discretize/discretize-guides/builds/revenant/power-renegade/index.md

 Damage-wise the <Specialization name="Renegade"/> is on the lower end compared to the other META classes.
 This does not imply that the damage doesn't matter; in fact <Specialization name="Renegade"/> has a very juicy burst that makes slacking DPS players sweaty.

 Since the <Specialization name="Renegade"/> is a power-oriented build it benefits from <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.

+To see how the <Specialization name="Renegade"/> is played in Pick Up Groups refer to [Renegade CM guides](cm-guides/revenant/power-renegade/pug/).

 <Divider text="Equipment"/>